SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

   is an error,
   it doesn't access the adjacent memory.

-..
-TR: Does this guarantee have a name?
+  .. docnote:: TR: Does this guarantee have a name?

 * Access to a region of memory must not overlap, except for a read overlapping with another read.
   This guarantee is called :newTerm:`exclusive access`.

+.. docnote:: TR: Any other kinds of safety we should mention?

 ..
 XXX Non-overlapping access isn't a 1:1 expression of memory safety --- it's a superset of what's required.